Developing the whole child by

 TLC students receive an education tailored to their needs with an emphasis on real world applications.
 Each student has a Success Action Plan (SAP), a document similar to the public school Individualized Education Program (IEP).
 TLC classes offer a low student/teacher ratio of 6.5:1 capitalizing on individualized attention.

 In addition to core academics offered in TLC, students have the opportunity to participate in electives with the FRCS student body at large, such as Home Economics, Guitar, Video Production, P.E., Choir, etc. When appropriate TLC students may register for regular FRCS academic classes.
-Additionally TLC students join in school-wide activities such as chapel, discipleship groups, sports teams (such as Unified Basketball), GO! outings, and drama productions.
+Additionally TLC students join in school-wide activities such as chapel, discipleship groups, sports teams (such as Unified Basketball), and drama productions.
 TLC is proud to partner with Score a Friend and the National Sports Center for the Disabled (NSCD).

 The TLC vocational program offers job skill training on campus as well as internships through local businesses, where the goal is to get students part-time positions by graduation.
 On campus, students service a campus vending machine by stocking and tracking inventory as well as tracking profits using spreadsheet software.